kevinkchen1/Amazon-Spending-Report/README.md

 # Amazon-Spending-Report
-I wrote a program that can take an Amazon order history report file and numerically and graphically present all the spending activity from when the Amazon account was first created.
+I designed a program that takes an Amazon order history report file and numerically and graphically present all the spending activity from when the Amazon account was first created.